About PRP Therapy

 Part of what makes The Center for Podiatric Care and Sports Medicine so unique is our ability to apply the latest scientific advances to your treatment plan.
 Platelet-Rich Plasma (PRP) injections in New York are not just for elite athletes anymore.

-“We have been doing Platelet-Rich Plasma treatments for the past four years in patients with plantar fasciitis and Achilles tendinitis with fantastic results,” says Dr. Josef Geldwert, director of the Center.
+“We have been doing Platelet-Rich Plasma treatments in patients with plantar fasciitis and Achilles tendinitis since 2010 — with fantastic results,” says Dr. Josef Geldwert, director of the Center.
 Visit our NYC sports medicine doctors for PRP Therapy for foot pain, ankle pain and sports injuries.